nigoshh/hoax/documentation/user_stories.md

 ## user stories

-- as a tenant, I can book my housing community's common resources, like saunas and laundry rooms
-- as a tenant, I can make single or recurring reservations for my housing community's common resources
+- as a user, I can see lists of communities and resources
-- as a tenant, I can cancel a single reservation I made, provided that I do that at least one day before its starting time
+- as a registered user, I can share a resource I own (or have access to) with one or many communities
+- as a registered user, I can book the resources that my community has access to, like saunas, laundry rooms, or whatever other users have decided to share (like a piano)
-- as a tenant, I can access the resource I reserved by entering my personal code at the door
+- as a registered user, I can access the resource I reserved by entering my password at the door
-- as a tenant, I can manage my user account and update my personal information like email address and password
+- as a registered user, I can manage my user account and update my personal information like email address and password
-- as a tenant, I can compose an invoice to pay for the single reservations I made
+- as a registered user, I can compose an invoice to pay for the reservations I made

-- as an admin, I can assign admins to manage housing communities
+- as an admin, I can manage one or more housing communities
-- as an admin, I can specify what common resources can be booked, and at what times they can be booked
-- as an admin, I can create/delete a user account, for example when a tenant moves in/out
+- as an admin, I can delete a user account
-- as an admin, I can compose invoices for tenants
+- as an admin, I can see lists and details of accounts, bookings and invoices related to the communities I manage
-- as an admin, I can see a summary of resource use and payments
+- as an admin, I can compose invoices for regular users

 ## textual SQL queries